 That’s why it’s so important for brands to make it easy for customers to get help when and where they need it, whether on a brand’s website, via social media, or through more traditional service channels, like email or phone.
 Automated customer self-service solutions are now helping to create a more immediately responsive customer service experience, giving customers a simple and easily accessible way to answer up to 70% of their questions on their own.

 And when customers are able to do this intuitively throughout the customer journey, our own data has shown that it can increase conversions, boost average order value, reduce shopping cart abandonment, and more.
 This has made it incumbent upon brands to approach customer service through the same lens as they approach the entire customer experience.
 It’s all about removing any and all roadblocks along the customer journey that could hinder conversion.

 So while many may say that ‘customer experience’ and ‘customer service’ are two entirely separate things that a brand needs to manage, the truth is that they go hand-in-hand.
-Quite frankly, while you might offer the most beautiful and compelling omnichannel brand experience known to man, failing to provide equally stellar customer service can undermine all of your well-intentioned customer experience efforts, fast.
+Quite frankly, while you might offer the most beautiful and compelling omnichannel customer experience known to man, failing to provide equally stellar customer service can undermine all of your well-intentioned customer experience efforts, fast.

 The benefits of providing a good customer experience

 Customer experience has become a household name among businesses of all shapes and sizes over the years for good reason: It is the key to a business’s long-term success.
 And although customer experience may take different forms in different brands and businesses, the value that investing in customer experience brings is, for all intents and purposes, priceless.
 So, if you haven’t gotten on the customer experience bandwagon yet, here’s why you should.